superkaiba/generate-music/README.md

-# generate-music
+# Generate music with LSTM neural network with attention
 Final project for MAIS 202: Accelerated Introduction to Machine Learning bootcamp, hosted by the McGill Artificial Intelligence Society.

-Goal: Generate tonal piano music using machine learning.
+Goal: Generate tonal piano music using a LSTM neural network with attention

+Information about architecture can be found (https://devpost.com/software/generate-music "here")
 ## Packages
 To get necessary packages: pip3 install -r "requirements.txt"

+## Training the model as is
+Run generate_data.py with default parameters
+Run train.py

-## Project structure
+## Generating music
+Run generate_music.py, changing weights_path, midi_output_dir and wav_output_dir as desired

+## Making changes to model
-Change model architecture in utils.py -> create_model()
+Change model architecture in model.py -> MusicGenerator -> create_model()

-Use Data.py to generate new .npy files to train with

-Use train.py to train model from .npy files (train data, possible labels, encoded labels)

-Use params.py to change general parameters such as number of timesteps for model, or possible durations for notes
+Change loss functions or loss weights in model.py -> MusicGenerator -> train.py

+Change number of timesteps in params.py (requires rerunning generate_data.py) Once changes are made, run train.py to train new model

 ## Dataset
-Large dataset can be found in 'train-data' and 'test-data' folders
+Dataset can be found already separated in 'train-data' and 'test-data' folders

-Smaller dataset to test out model can be found in 'smaller-dataset-train' and 'smaller-dataset-test' folders (Just Mozart and Haydn)

-Data taken from here: http://www.piano-midi.de/
+Data taken from here: http://www.piano-midi.de/ Train/test split can be done differently, but pretrained weights provided assume current train/test split

 ## Deliverables
 Deliverables for McGill Artificial Intelligence Society's Accelerated Introduction to Machine Learning Bootcamp found in 'Deliverables' folder